practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 API-intense project where I’m using HttpRequest, I always have one class that has overall responsibility for getting all of the data we need for each API.
-That “master” class just does one thing: it coordinates the activities of a set of Adjustment peers, are of which are set to sensible defaults:
+That “master” class just does one thing: it coordinates the activities of a set of Adjustment peers, all of which are set to sensible defaults:

 ```ruby
 class DataFetcher